SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 selection of instruments, or
 [display a single payment instrument][instrument-mode].

-There are two versions available in production at the moment.
+There are two versions of Digital Payments available in production at the moment.
 If you are a new merchant, you should implement v3.1.
-If you are an existing merchant, we highly recommend a migration to v3.1, but you are still able to use v3.0.
-Unless stated otherwise by having a separate v3.1 page, there are no difference between the two alternatives.
+If you are an existing merchant, we recommend migrating to v3.1, but you are still able to use v3.0.
+Reach out to your technical contact person for guidance regarding this.
+Unless stated otherwise by the presence of a separate v3.1 page, there are no differences between the two alternatives.

 To meet accessibility requirements, we have re-worked our payment UI.
 Click here to [learn more about WCAG and the changes we have done][wcag-presentation].
 The